actions/runner/README.md

-# Azure Pipelines Agent
+# GitHub Action Runner

 ## Overview

-The cross platform build and release agent for Azure Pipelines and Team Foundation Server 2015 and beyond.
-This replaced the deprecated closed source windows build agent and the existing [xplat agent](https://github.com/Microsoft/vso-agent)
+The cross platform action runner for GitHub Pipelines.

-Supported on Windows, OSX, Ubuntu and Red Hat.
+Supported on Windows, OSX, Linux.
 Written for the .NET Core CLR as one code base in C#.

 ## Status